 Born: May 22, 1970 Primary Instrument: Drums

-James Bennington was born in Columbus, Ohio, May 22, 1970.
-He was raised in Detroit, Michigan until age nine when his family moved to Houston, Texas.
-It was there that he began music studies on clarinet, playing the instrument for three years.
-He switched to drums at the age of fourteen.
+Born Columbus, Ohio, May 22, 1970.
+Raised in Detroit, Michigan until age nine when his family moved to Houston, Texas.
+Began music studies on clarinet, playing the instrument for three years, switching to drums at age thirteen.
 Largely self-taught, his education has come from concert and marching bands in Middle and High School, brief formal instruction, Jazz and Blues sessions, work as sideman and leader.
-Getting his start in Texas afforded Bennington the chance to play with local veterans such as Blues guitar greats Kinney Abair and Little Joe Washington, saxophonist Terrance Tony, guitarist Susan Alcorn, trumpeter Tex Allen, and renowned vocalist Horace Grigsby.
+Getting his start in Texas afforded Bennington the chance to play with local veterans such as Blues guitar greats Kinney Abair and Little Joe Washington, Art Blakey saxophonist Terrance Tony, guitarist Susan Alcorn, trumpeter Tex Allen, and renowned vocalist Horace Grigsby.
 In addition to drummer G.T.
 Hogan and bassist Lawrence Evans, longtime Billy Harper drummer Malcolm Pinson became a friend and mentor, eventually using Bennington as a substitute when he was away.